sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 As long as we're making the graph respond to clicks, we can also take the opportunity to highlight the clicked node's connections.
 We do that by changing their color.
 Just as `s.graph.nodes()` returns an array of the graph nodes, `s.graph.edges()` returns an array of edges.
 Each edge object includes `target` and `source` properties that hold the index of the relevant node.

 We can then scan through all the graph's edges to see if they connect to the clicked node.
-If the edge does connect to the node, we can change it's color to something other than the default (line 4).
+If the edge does connect to the node, we can change its color to something other than the default (line 4).
 Otherwise, we change the color back to the default (line 6).
 You can see in line 3 that we're using the same approach as we did with the nodes to toggle the edge colors on successive clicks.

 ``` {.javascript .numberLines}
 s.graph.edges().forEach(function(edge) {